 A quick note: If the workload amount you’ll need is in between two tiers, it’s often more cost-effective for you to pick the lower tier and incur pay-as-you-go overages rather than buying a higher workload tier.
 This way, you’ll only pay for what you use.

 We hope this starter guide helps.
-Even though workload tiers won’t be relevant for your app when you first start to build, we want you to have the information you need to feel confident as you scale your app and business on Bubble.
+Even though workload add-ons won’t be relevant for your app when you first start to build, we want you to have the information you need to feel confident as you scale your app and business on Bubble.